UntitledsTakenNOOOO/dehacked-attack/pk3/README.txt

 SURVIVE IN HELL (2012):
 * Belphegor: A tougher variant of the baron that fires in sets of two fireballs.
 * Poison Soul: A small, yet very tanky flying enemy that fires baron fireballs.
 Spawns in the pain elemental slot.
+* Cybruiser (Double-Fire Variant): This variant of the cybruiser has 1300 health, and attacks by firing rockets very quickly in sets of two.
+	* The Double-Fire Cybruiser can only be summoned by the Icon of Sin (or other final bosses) and does not spawn naturally.

 RESURGENCE (2014):
 * Evil Marine (Slow Variant): A variant of the evil marine that moves at less than 20% of the speed.
 Spawns very rarely with revenants, and is still very deadly.